Improving Sampling for Masked Diffusion Models via Information Gain: Conclusion

 \section{Conclusion}

 We propose the \textbf{Info-Gain Sampler}, a training-free decoding framework for Masked Diffusion Models that exploits bidirectional attention to incorporate information gain in action selection, balancing immediate certainty with future uncertainty reduction and mitigating the myopia of uncertainty-based samplers.
-Across reasoning, code generation, planning, and image generation tasks, Info-Gain Sampler consistently improves performance, achieving a 3.6\% average accuracy gain on 6 reasoning benchmarks under full attention MDM, a 63.1\% average win-rate in creative writing, and a 1.9\% improvement on GenEval, outperforming prior SOTA baselines and raising the performance ceiling of MDM generation.
-It remains compatible with both full-attention and semi-autoregressive architectures, reducing \textbf{cumulative uncertainty} and offers a principled bridge from local heuristics to global planning for non-autoregressive generation.
+Across reasoning, code generation, planning, and image generation tasks, Info-Gain Sampler consistently improves performance, achieving gains of 2.9--11.6 percentage points in average reasoning accuracy across full-attention and semi-autoregressive settings, a 62.8\% average win rate in creative writing, and an improvement of 1.9 percentage points on GenEval.
+It remains compatible with both full-attention and semi-autoregressive architectures, reduces \textbf{cumulative uncertainty}, and offers a principled bridge from local heuristics to global planning for non-autoregressive generation.